agentcipher/cisa_kev_downloader/README.md

 This is more of proof of concept to see what creating a pipeline using dlt looks like in an effort to see how using an upsert style flow would work.

-To run use to load data into a development database:
+To run loading data into a development database:

 `ENV_FOR_DYNACONF=development python data_pipeline.py`